V1CTOR1AL33/not-a-sandwich-repo/README.md

 ## Features
 Submit: Allows you to submit images.
-Answers: If the answer is yes, you will be met with a randomly generated congratulations confirming that your image is a sandwich.
-If it is not, you will either be met with a message denying its sandwich status, or a message correcting you and stating that it is in fact a different sandwich-like object.
-For this feature, there is an array of phrases ("No silly, that's a ___") and an array of sandwich-like objects that get randomly paired with the phrases ("No silly, that's a burrito").
+Answers: After upload, you will be met with a randomly generated message.
+You will receive either a congratulations confirming that your image is a sandwich, a message politely denying its sandwich status, or an impartial message of defeat ("who cares anymore?").
 If the user uploads nothing at all, they will be met with a message acknowledging the absence of an image such as "Is nothing a sandwich?" or "Please upload something.
 Anything.
 A sandwich would be ideal."
 About: Hover above the question mark button, and a modal pop-up will appear explaining what the website does.

 ## Installation